-- 1. Favorable variance in property transfer taxes is due to the sale of a high value property. - 2.
-Unfavorable vaiance due to the vendor decline of revenue sales which effects the City's revenue. - 3.
-Favorable variance in licenses and permits is due to an increase in property development within the city limits, demand for services, and the general economic environment. - 4.
-Intergovernmental revenues are generally reported in the special revenue fund.
-The favorable variance is due to a payment received late for the prior year. - 5.
-Police fines and court fees, charges for services, and miscellaneous revenue are budgeted consistent with recent historical trends; however, these sources of revenue are difficult to predict. - 6.
-Favorable variance is due to services the City offered was in an insures for demand. - 7.
-Favorable variance is due to the City's larger amount of money in the bank because of ARPA money taken as a revenue loss option to the general fund. - 8.
-Favorable variance due to the sale of assets. - 9.
-Unfavorable variance due to unexpected department expenses. - 10.
-Unfavorable variance due to unexpected department expenses. - 11.
-Favorable variance is primarily due to budgeting for a dog park via ARPA funds for which the work was not started. - 12.
-Unfavorable variance is due to unexpected maintenance to City's streets, storm drainage, purchase of vehicles, and building maintenance. - 13.
-Variance in debt service expenditures is due to the accelerated paydown and paying debt.
+- 1. Favorable variance in property transfer taxes is due to the sale of a high value property. - Favorable variance in licenses and permits is due to an increase in property development within the city limits, demand for services, and the general economic environment. - Intergovernmental revenues are generally reported in the special revenue fund.
+The favorable variance is primarily due to the receipt of ARPA funding. - 4.
+Police fines and court fees, charges for services, and miscellaneous revenue are budgeted consistent with recent historical trends; however, these sources of revenue are difficult to predict. - 5.
+Due to the increase of Historic Area Commission applications.
+The city's architect performed more services than expected. - 6.
+The City was able to complete more projects than anticipated from funds carried forward from the prior year. - 7.
+The City's debt payments were less than actually budgeted during the year.